-What are best antibiotics for UTI?
+What are the best antibiotics for UTI?
 When you are sick with a urinary tract infection, you need a quick fix and this often means a course of antibiotics for UTI.

 Sometimes you are so overwhelmed with UTI symptoms, you’ll take anything that your doctor prescribes.
-However, it is better to be careful and informed about your treatment options.
+That being said, it is better to be careful and informed about your treatment options.

 - Some argue that symptoms of UTI, like burning and urge to urinate, are common UTI symptoms, they are not always indicative of a urinary tract infection.

 - Antibiotics alone are not as effective against mature bacterial biofilms.

 - An incomplete course or prophylactic antibiotics can actually promote the growth of bacterial biofilms.

 Therefore your physician should ensure that additional testing is done before prescribing antibiotics.
 This includes analyzing accurate local antibiotic resistance data to make sure you get the best empirical (best guess) antibiotics until more data is available.

-Most predictive factor for UTI was the combination of urgency, burning during urination, and pyuria (or white blood cell, a sign of inflammation or infection, in the urine sample).
+The most accurate factor for diagnosing UTI was the combination of urgency to urinate, burning during urination, and pyuria (or white blood cell, a sign of inflammation or infection, in the urine sample).

-The study suggests that more physicians should order wet mount microscopy test (looking at the urine under the microscope, which is more accurate than the urine dipstick test) to look for white cells in urine sample prior prescribing antibiotics for UTI.
+The same study suggests that more physicians should order wet mount microscopy test (looking at the urine under the microscope, which is more accurate than the urine dipstick test) to look for white cells in a urine sample prior to prescribing antibiotics for UTI.